Agent Hamilton (TV series)

 Agent Hamilton is a Swedish spy thriller television series loosely based on the Carl Hamilton novels book series by Jan Guillou about Swedish secret agent Carl Hamilton.
 Norwegian actor Jakob Oftebro plays the title role.
 The spy thriller is set in the present time, with scenes from around Europe.

 The series was presented at the MIPCOM in Cannes in 2019 and was premiered on C More on January 1, 2020.
-The first season consisted of 10 episodes and began airing on 1 January 2020.
+The first season consisted of 9 episodes and began airing on 1 January 2020.
 The second season had eight episodes and began airing on 18 April 2022.

 Synopsis

-Hamilton has just returned to Stockholm after several years of special training in the USA, and a series of cyberattacks and bombings are occurring.
+Hamilton has just returned to Stockholm after several years of special training in the US, and a series of cyberattacks and bombings are occurring.
 An ex-member, he is engaged by the Swedish Security Service (SÄPO) to identify the attack source.
 Involving various locations, Hamilton is concerned about multinational business interests creating a new Cold War.
 The Russian, Swedish, and American intelligence services are also involved.